 7. Subject Identifier Types

+As defined in [section ref?], the subject identifier is a unique value at a given issuer used to represent the current end-user.
+The subject identifier is not intended to be human-readable, and is intended to be stable for a given end-user over time at a given issuer.

 The OpenID Provider's Discovery document SHOULD list its supported identifier types in the subject_types_supported element.
 If there is more than one type listed in the array, the Client MAY elect to provide its preferred identifier type using the subject_type parameter during Registration.
 The types supported by this specification are:

 public